Variable-sweep wing: Origins

 The earliest use of variable sweep was to trim the aeroplane for level flight.
 The Westland-Hill Pterodactyl IV of 1931 was a tailless design whose lightly swept wings could vary their sweep through a small angle during flight.
 This allowed longitudinal trim in the absence of a separate horizontal stabiliser.
 The concept would later be incorporated in Barnes Wallis's wing-controlled aerodyne.

 During the Second World War, researchers in Nazi Germany discovered the advantages of the swept wing for transonic flight, and also its disadvantages at lower speeds.
 The Messerschmitt Me P.1101 was an experimental jet fighter which was, in part, developed to investigate the benefits of varying wing sweep.
 Its sweep angle mechanism, which could only be adjusted on the ground between three separate positions of 30, 40, and 45 degrees, was intended for testing only, and was unsuitable for combat operations.
-However, by Victory in Europe Day, the sole prototype was only 80 percent complete.
+However, by Victory in Europe Day, the sole prototype was only 80 per cent complete.